xinwenfu/VChat_KSTET_Multi/README.md

 	https://github.com/DaintyJet/VChat_KSTET_Multi/assets/60448620/682ab5be-aa3d-47f0-a26a-a107011919a1

 #### Shell Code Generation
-Due to the limited space on the stack we have to work with (66 bytes) we will be using the techniques discussed in the [Code Reuse](https://github.com/DaintyJet/VChat_GTER_CodeReuse).
-Where we will reuse the code from libraries that have already be loaded by our target *VChat*.
-As this is a TCP server, it should have the necessary programs loaded for us.
+Due to the limited space on the stack we have to work with (66 bytes) we will be using the techniques discussed in the [Code Reuse](https://github.com/DaintyJet/VChat_GTER_CodeReuse) walktrhough.
+Where we will reuse code from libraries that have already been loaded by our target *VChat*.
+As this is a TCP server, it should have the necessary programs loaded for us to create a first stage shellcode which loads and executes a second stage.

-1. The function that we need to use for this is the `recv(...)` function call.
-This has the following signature.
+1. The first function that we need to use for this is the `recv(...)` function call.
+This has the following signature:
 	```
 	int recv(
 		[in]  SOCKET s,